 2. Spiritual Purity

-The Islamic religion pays a lot of attention to cleanliness and purity both in the body as well as from the inside.
-Pork in Islamic belief is najis, or unclean and perspective is damaging to the spiritual state of the consumer.
+The Islamic religion pays a lot of attention to cleanliness and purity both in the body and from the inside.
+Pork in Islamic belief is najis, or unclean, and perspective is damaging to the spiritual state of the consumer.

 Health Implications of Avoiding Pork